With so many things to do in Stratford-Upon-Avon, this charming town is a great way to expand your United Kingdom trip into the English countryside.

 There are 5 historic Shakespeare Birthplace Trust properties in and around the town.
 Shakespeare’s Birthplace house is situated at the heart of Henley Street and it’s where he was born and grew up!
 It’s also where he lived with Anne, his wife, for the first few years of their marriage.

-If you’re not familiar with this time period or Shakespeare’s life, this makes a great starting point for your visit to Stratford-Upon-Avon.
+If you’re not familiar with this time period or Shakespeare’s life, this makes a great starting point for your visit to Stratford-upon-Avon.

 If you’re planning to see all 5 Shakespeare Birthplace Trust sites, you’ll save money with the Full Story ticket.
 It’s a combination ticket that bundles the price into one and also can save time in the busier summer months when lines to enter the properties are longer.
+Otherwise, you can book a ticket to just see Shakespeare’s Birthplace.

 2. Learn about the life of Shakespeare’s wife at Anne Hathaway’s Cottage.